-There were some really great speakers this year and, while I may not have been taking copious amounts of SEO notes this time around, I took the opportunity to analyse the way people presented and how they used their slides to help communicate their ideas to the audience.
+There were some great speakers this year and, while I may not have been making copious amounts of SEO notes this time around, I took the opportunity to analyse the way people presented and how they used their slides to help communicate their ideas to their audience.

 I’ve decided to share with you some simple but effective presentation tips to help future conference speakers.